I have had a fair deal of distro-hopping over the years. The journey was well worth it and fun to take, so I wanted to share the highlights with you.

 Mint worked flawlessly, and is still a solid distro to start to start with if your previous experience was Windows.

-It was because of Mint I stayed with linux as my main OS, Windows was biting dust by now (only the occasional gaming of non-compatible titles).
-But as I was still feeling adventurous, and I wanted to say goodbye to Windows for good, I wanted a distro with the best gaming support at the time; Pop!_OS.
+It was because of Mint I stayed with linux as my main OS, Windows was biting dust by now But as I was still feeling adventurous, and I wanted to say goodbye to Windows for good, so I completely moved to Pop!_OS.

 And then came Arch.
 I tried out Arch from scratch and learned a ton.
-Configuring it all from scratch once was enough for me, so I switched to LARBS.
+I upgraded the laptop so it did not have to run a minimal operating system anymore.
+Configuring it all from scratch once was enough for me, so I switched to LARBS to learn how the installed programs can work together.